-The hand grip is a textured part of the handle designed to ensure steady hands while holding the firearm.
-Sweaty hands can become slick and drop what is being held.
-A hand grip helps to prevent that slippage.
+The hand grip is the part of the gun you hold while shooting the firearm.
 Remember to take grip size into consideration when choosing a gun to ensure you can handle it safely.

 The slide houses the entire upper portion of your pistol.
-It comprises of a very sturdy alloy that withstands the brunt forces of your weapon.
-The ergonomically designed grip makes it easier for you to pull back during manual loading operations.
+In order to load the pistol, the slide must be released from its rearmost position to feed a round from the magazine into the chamber.
 For subsequent shots, the slide automatically recoils in order to help load the next cartridge into the firing chamber.

 The Firing Chamber

 The firing chamber holds the next round to be discharged.
-This is where the firing pin makes contact with the primer to propel the bullet.
+This is where the firing pin or striker makes contact with the primer to propel the bullet.